Tyranny of the majority: Examples

-In this situation, even with no formal federation structure, the minority and a potential local governance emerged: the tyranny perception arrives with it.

 Concurrent majority

-Secession of the Confederate States of America from the United States was anchored by a version of subsidiarity, found within the doctrines of John C. Calhoun.
-Antebellum South Carolina utilized Calhoun's doctrines in the Old South as public policy, adopted from his theory of concurrent majority.
-This "localism" strategy was presented as a mechanism to circumvent Calhoun's perceived tyranny of the majority in the United States.
-Each state presumptively held the Sovereign power to block federal laws that infringed upon states' rights, autonomously.
-Calhoun's policies directly influenced Southern public policy regarding slavery, and undermined the Supremacy Clause power granted to the federal government.
-The subsequent creation of the Confederate States of America catalyzed the American Civil War.

 19th century concurrent majority theories held logical counterbalances to standard tyranny of the majority harms originating from Antiquity and onward.
 Essentially, illegitimate or temporary coalitions that held majority volume could disproportionately outweigh and hurt any significant minority, by nature and sheer volume.
 Calhoun's contemporary doctrine was presented as one of limitation within American democracy to prevent traditional tyranny, whether actual or imagined.

 Viewpoints

 James Madison

 Federalist No. 10 "The Same Subject Continued: The Union as a Safeguard Against Domestic Faction and Insurrection" (November 23, 1787):

 The inference to which we are brought is, that the CAUSES of faction cannot be removed, and that relief is only to be sought in the means of controlling its EFFECTS.
 If a faction consists of less than a majority, relief is supplied by the republican principle, which enables the majority to defeat its sinister views by regular vote.
 It may clog the administration, it may convulse the society; but it will be unable to execute and mask its violence under the forms of the Constitution.
 When a majority is included in a faction, the form of popular government, on the other hand, enables it to sacrifice to its ruling passion or interest both the public good and the rights of other citizens.
 To secure the public good and private rights against the danger of such a faction, and at the same time to preserve the spirit and the form of popular government, is then the great object to which our inquiries are directed...By what means is this object attainable?
 Evidently by one of two only.
 Either the existence of the same passion or interest in a majority at the same time must be prevented, or the majority, having such coexistent passion or interest, must be rendered, by their number and local situation, unable to concert and carry into effect schemes of oppression.